SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Now go to `StarshipAdminController::edit()`
 - Add `'is_admin' => $this->isGranted('ROLE_ADMIN'),` as options to `createForm()`
 - Reload the page to see the field can be still  edited by admins

+## Cover form rendering variables via `form.vars.value`
+- But we completely hide status for create form
+- It may be clearer if we still print the status in the form for clarity
+- Open `starship_admin/new.html.twig`
+- Aha, the form is actually rendered in `templates/starship_admin/_form.html.twig` - open that
+- Instead of rendering the whole form let's just render errors first: `{{ form_errors(form) }}` You should remember from the Basic Forms it renders global form errors, we don't want to miss them.
+- Then `{{ form_rest(form) }}`
+- Between, we're going to render either status as a text or select field
+- We can render a specific field as `{{ form_row(form.status) }}`
+- How can we check if the form has status field?
+- Let's wrap it in `if form.status is defined` check is enough
+- In `else`, we need to print the status as text
+- But how to get access to the entity?
+Should we pass it from the controller to this template?
+- Well, there's an easier way.
+Dump the form object w/ `dump(form)`
+- Aha, we have `vars`... open it
+- The `form.vars.data` contain the Starship object that we can use
+- There's also `form.vars.value` that has a bit different meaning, we need data in this case
+- Print the status w/ `Status: {{ form.vars.data.status.value }}`
+- Wrap it w/ a `<div class="mb-6 text-gray-800">`
+- Refresh the page to see the "waiting" status